conmeehan/conmeehan.github.io/PathogenDataCourse/IntroToPhylogenetics.md

 * [Data integration, manipulation and visualisation of phylogenetic trees](https://yulab-smu.top/treedata-book/index.html)
 	* Free online book with extensive tutorials on interacting with phylogenetic trees through R using tidytree, treeio, ggtree and ggtreeExtra
 * [Phylogenetic tree building for *Mycobacterium tuberculosis* using Galaxy](https://training.galaxyproject.org/training-material/topics/evolution/tutorials/mtb_phylogeny/tutorial.html)
+* The RAxML-NG github page has an extended tutorial for running this tool and its additional features which you can access [here](https://github.com/amkozlov/raxml-ng/wiki/Tutorial)